DMClVG/Toy/docs/reference_plugins_dictionary.md

 # Dictionary

-Instances of the Dictionary plugin hold dictionaries, which are are collections of key-value pairs.
+Instances of the Dictionary plugin are collections of key-value pairs.

 ## Usage